Adam-Bresler/Statistics-Honours-Project/readme.md

 10. Gradient Boosting Final
 - Fitting and getting predictions from gradient boosting.

-Files 7-10 are the finals models and use the data created in files 1-6.
-They can be run using the csv files, the 8 created by the file dividing the datasets.
+Files 7-10 are the final models and use the data created in files 1-6.
+They can be run using the csv files created by 6.
+Dividing the Datasets.
+These are:

+raw_rolled \
+raw_rolled_bc \
+raw_weighted \
+raw_weighted_bc
+engineered_rolled \
+engineered_rolled_bc \
+engineered_weighted \
+engineered_weighted_bc